-Announcing our 2019 Scholarship Competition Judges!
+Announcing the Rau for Art Scholarship Competition Judges!

 Considered one of the foremost experts on 18th- and 19th-century European and American antiques and fine art, Bill Rau has worked in the family-owned gallery since the age of 14.
 After graduating from the University of Colorado in 1982 with a degree in Business, he returned to his hometown and began a highly successful career as a respected antique expert and gallery owner.
 An avid collector as well an authority in his field, Bill has helped to place items in museums around the world, including the New Orleans Museum of Art, the San Antonio Museum of Art and the Instituto Ricardo Brennand in Receife, Brazil.
 His book 19th Century European Paintings is a highly regarded resource for collectors and scholars alike.